colbyfayock/50-projects-for-react-and-the-static-web/README.md

 ## Completed any project ?

-You can create a pull request to [project_completed](projects_completed.md) and add your username and the projects done as followed .
+You can create a pull request to [completed projects section](project_completed.md) and add your username and the projects done as followed .
 Something like this <br>
 ```
 [username]( GitHub Profile Link )